-We have learned that it is not always easy to re-set a homework assignment in Carmen if you make a mistake and submit the assignment before you are ready.
-If this ever happens, please contact the Course Coordinator, Dr. Everson, so we can work with you in order to help you successfully submit your answers.
+We have learned that it is not always easy to re-set a homework assignment in Carmen if you make a mistake and submit the assignment before you are ready, or if technical problems are preventing you from properly submitting your work.
+If this ever happens, please contact the Course Coordinator, Dr. Everson, and email your homework answers directly to her BEFORE the homework deadline.